Accounting (BS) - 120 Hr.

 The Department of Accounting seeks to prepare graduates with the skills that are necessary for success in the profession of accounting.
 Accounting professionals are expected to be competent in accounting skills, well rounded in the various disciplines of business and possess excellent communication and interpersonal skills.
 Students completing the accounting program find positions in public accounting, industry, the financial sector, government and nonprofit entities.

 The accounting curriculum is registered with the New York State Education Department.
 To become a licensed CPA, an accounting graduate should also meet the experience requirement of the state of New York.
 Students desiring to sit for the exam and obtain their CPA license in other states should check with those states for their specific requirements.
-For a more detailed description of the program, faculty, facilities, academic and co-curricular opportunities please go to Accounting Program webpage.

 Note: Please see the Accounting Programs Overview page in this catalog for important information about degree policies and courses.